Realizing quantum optics in structured environments with giant atoms: Optimizing coupling sequence

 \subsection{Analytical method and its problems}

-We assume giant atoms interacting with a 1D waveguide, which has a linearized dispersion within the photonic bandwidth to which the giant atom significantly couples, i.e., $\omega_k=c|k|$ with $c$ being the phase (group) velocity.
-As discussed in the main text, the following $k$-space coupling function equivalently describes an atom interacting with a band-gap environment
+We assume giant atoms interacting with a 1D waveguide, which has a linearized dispersion within the photonic bandwidth to which the giant atom significantly couple.
+The following $k$-space coupling function equivalently describes an atom interacting with a band-gap environment

 That is, the gap's width is $k_d$ and is centred at $\pm k_0$.
 The coupling constant is denoted by $G_0$.
 For convenience the ultraviolet cut-off frequency is set at $ck_{\text{max}}$, which should be large enough to approximate the regime $\left\{k_0+\frac{k_d}{2}<|k|<k_{\text{max}}\right\}$ as an infinite bandwidth environment.